skypjack/entt/README.md

 * The `copy` member function template copies one component from an entity to another one.
 * The `copy` member function copies all the components from an entity to another one.

-All the functions above mentioned require that entities provided as arguments are valid.
+All the functions above mentioned require that entities provided as arguments are valid and components exist wherever they have to be accessed.
 In case they are not, an assertion will fail in debug mode and the behaviour is undefined in release mode.

 There exists also an utility member function that can be used to `swap` components between entities: